cheerss/CrossFormer/README.md

 - [x] Cascade Mask-RCNN detection/instance segmentation results with 3x training schedule.
 - [x] The usage of `get_flops.py` in detection and segmentation.
 - [x] Upload the pretrained CrossFormer-L.
+- [ ] Upload the pretrained models for CrossFormer++-S/B/L classification.
+- [ ] Upload CrossFormer++-S/B/L for detection and segmentation.

 ## Introduction